lowek/portfolio-reactjs/README.md

 # portfolio-reactjs
-Portfolio website created on react.js for training
+Website created for a traning.
+Feel free to check.

+This project uses React.js